Ray Stevens (wrestler): Big Time Wrestling: the San Francisco years (1961-1971)

 Stevens was known for using risky acrobatic moves in his matches.
 An example of a crowd-pleasing stunt, created by the Blond Bomber in 1965, was the Turnbuckle Flip.
 After being arm thrown into the far corner, Stevens would go into a half somersault landing with his back on the top turnbuckle and then do a blade job on his forehead before falling to the cement floor.
 This bumping technique was replicated by a few wrestlers like Ric Flair and Shawn Michaels as part of their in-ring repertoire.

 Over the years, Ray Stevens has been viewed by many wrestling insiders as the best worker during the 1960s.
-Stevens had the ability to make any opponent look good, no matter how badly they may perform in the ring.
-In addition, he was able to demonstrably convince the fans, through his ring work and his equally great interview work, that he could methodically and completely destroy anyone regardless of how strong or how big they may be.
+Insiders said that Stevens had the ability to make any opponent look good, no matter how badly they may perform in the ring.
+In addition, he was said to be able to demonstrably convince the fans, through his ring and interview work, that he could methodically and completely destroy anyone regardless of how strong or how big they may be.